-Captain Brian D. Koehr, born in Newfoundland, Canada and raised in Alexandria, Virginia, was commissioned an Ensign through the United States Navy Reserve Officers Training Course at the University of Notre Dame in 1988 after graduating with a Bachelor of Science degree in Mechanical Engineering.
+Captain Brian D. Koehr, born in Newfoundland, Canada and raised in Alexandria, Virginia, was commissioned an Ensign through the United States Navy Reserve Officers Training Corps at the University of Notre Dame in 1988 after graduating with a Bachelor of Science degree in Mechanical Engineering.
 He reported to Naval Air Station, Pensacola for flight training in June 1988 and was designated a Naval Aviator in March 1990.
 Full Bio.

 Commander Keith Holihan, USN | Executive Officer